TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 28/Exodus 28.22.md

 ---

-And thou shalt make upon the breastplate chains like cords, of wreathen work of pure gold.
+You shall make on the breastplate chains like cords, of braided work of pure gold.